6 Metabolic Health Can Be Improved But It Is Hard

 Most people will not reach this ideal because their genes and life circumstances will not allow them to.
 Others will reach this ideal briefly, but will return over the next years back to their old weight.
 A study following participants from the TV show The Biggest Loser demonstrated this very clearly.
 All but one study participant regained at least some of the lost weight within 6 years.

 The point I’m making here is that as health professionals we are not defining weight loss that way.
-Make sure that this is the weight loss you are talking about in the context of metabolic improvement:
+Make sure that the weight loss you are talking about in the context of metabolic improvement is:

 • Slow weight loss.
 Metabolic improvement can be seen with a weight loss of only 5 % of the body weight.